-- ★Public Information Requests and alarm permits continue to increase. - ★As the population continues to grow and officers are added, more reports will be generated and there will be more requests for assistance.
+- ★ Public Information Requests and alarm permits continue to increase. - ★As the population continues to grow and officers are added, more reports will be generated and there will be more requests for assistance.

-Strategic Focus Area: r abite fredien and se ilety Strategy Objective Performance Measure FY 2012 Actual FY 2013 Revised FY 2014 Proposed Focus on learning Instruct members of the Citizen's Police Academy and participate in the volunteer program Citizens reached and informed 60 60 70 Enhance customer service skills 99% 99% 99% Focus on service Provide citizens with timely and accurate reports Crash reports available on the Internet within 3 days 98% 100% 100% Provide citizens with timely and accurate reports Public Information Requests responded to within 10 days 100% 100% 100%
+Strategic Focus Area: Public Health and Safety Strategy Objective Performance Measure FY 2012 Actual FY 2013 Revised FY 2014 Proposed Focus on learning Instruct members of the Citizen's Police Academy and participate in the volunteer program Citizens reached and informed 60 60 70 Focus on service Enhance customer service skills Customers that rated our service as satisfactory or better 99% 99% 99% Provide citizens with timely and accurate reports Crash reports available on the Internet within 3 days 98% 100% 100% Provide citizens with timely and accurate reports Public Information Requests responded to within 10 days 100% 100% 100%